-Candidates must also include additional subjects selected from core subjects in other programs in Water Resources, or from the listed optional subjects, or from other relevant subjects offered within the University, as approved by the Head of the School of Applied Geology and the Heads of the other Schools concerned, to complete a program equivalent to an average of 20 hours per week for two sessions of fulltime study.
+Candidates must also include additional subjects selected from core subjects in other programs in Water Resources, or from the listed optional subjects, or from other relevant subjects offered within the University, as approved by the Head of the School of Applied Geology and the Heads of the other Schools concerned, to complete a program equivalent to an average of 20 hours per week for two sessions of full-time study.

-8.701G Economic Decision Making in Civil Engineering 8.703G Optimization Techniques in Civil Engineering
+- 8.701G Economic Decision Making in Civil Engineering

+- 8.703G Optimization Techniques in Civil Engineering

-8.833G Free Surface Flow
+- 8.833G Free Surface Flow

-8.839G Advanced Flood Estimation
+- 8.839G Advanced Flood Estimation

-8.843G Groundwater Hydraulics
+- 8.843G Groundwater Hydraulics

-8.847G Water Resources Policy
+- 8.847G Water Resources Policy

-8.848G Water Resources System Design
+- 8.848G Water Resources System Design

-8.849G Irrigation
+- 8.849G Irrigation

-8.850G Drainage of Agricultural Land
+- 8.850G Drainage of Agricultural Land

-27.901G Geomorphology for Hydrologists
+- 27.043G Remote Sensing Applications

+- 27.171G Directed Problems in Remote Sensing

+- 27.174G Remote Sensing Instrumentation and Satellite Programs

+- 27.9226 Applied Geomorphology

+- 27.914G Terrain Evaluation

+- 27.910G Geomorphology of Arid Lands

+- 27.911G Soil Erosion and Conservation

+- 27.913G Soil Studies for Arid Lands Management

+- 29.601G Remote Sensing Principles and Procedures

+- 29.604G Land Information Systems

-Includes a field exercise of at least three days duration at Fowlers Gap Research
+\Includes a field exercise of at least three days duration at Fowlers Gap Research Station.